 In addition to the County Well-Being Index, the Social IMPACT Research Center released county, Chicago metro area, and Chicago community area-level data on a broad range of indicators related to poverty and well-being.
-These indicators include poverty, rent burden, employment, vacancy, and more.
-IMPACT will host a webinar on July 24th from 2:00 PM - 3:00 PM CDT to demonstrate how the public, media, government entities, and non-profit service providers can use the data to understand local needs and help combat poverty.
+These indicators on poverty, rent burden, employment, vacancy, and more, are displayed through interactive maps or dashboards.
+To demonstrate how the public, media, government entities, and non-profit service providers can use the data to understand local needs and help combat poverty.
+IMPACT will host a webinar on July 15th from 3:30 PM - 4:30 PM CDT.
 Register for the webinar.